baldore/angelo/README.md

 ## What I want from the app / Nice to have
 - [x] Have a list of songs to study.
 - [x] Create new songs.
-- [x] Labels to find easy stuff
+- [x] Labels to find easy stuff.
+- [ ] Add a service to show alerts.
+- [ ] Add a list of resources per song.
+This can be a json on the DB.
 - [ ] Add intelligent filter with kbd tree?
-- [ ] Have a list of videos that can be useful for each song.
 - [ ] Control those videos with stuff like loops and pinch change.
 - [ ] Rating system or favorites.
 - [ ] Preview on hover.